Terms and Conditions

 15.1 Unless otherwise agreed in writing, Bonfire has no liability for, and is not required to provide Services under this Agreement if it relates to:

-- (g) the Client not following Bonfire or the a third party (such as Google) written instructions for the Services;
+(g) the Client not following Bonfire or a third party (such as Google) written instructions for the Services;

-- (h) the Client’s or its third party’s abnormal use of the Services and/or any repair or damaged caused by such misuse;
+(h) the Client’s or its third party’s abnormal use of the Services and/or any repair or damage caused by such misuse;

 15.2 Bonfire may choose to provide the above services at an additional cost to the Client (which will be invoiced separately).